Installing Packages

 Channel specification

 Quite many packages come from specific channels.
-Most notably pytorch
+Most notably pytorch.
+Channels can be specified using the -c option.

 PyTorch: